alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Installing_SLES_on_Nvidia_DPU.md

 To make a .bfb file download a custom script ./mk-slemicro-bfb.sh and run it as:

-* ./mk-slemicro-bfb-v2.sh ./SLES15-SP6-Minimal-Image.aarch64-RaspberryPi-RC1-202403.raw.xz * or MICRO 6.0 raw image.*
+*./mk-slemicro-bfb-v2.sh ./SLES15-SP6-Minimal-Image.aarch64-RaspberryPi-RC1-202403.raw.xz* or MICRO 6.0 raw image.

-Use the following command to install  from bfb-build/suse directory:
+Use the following command to install .bfb image on DPU:
- * ./bfb-install -b ./SLES15-SP6-Minimal-Image.aarch64-RaspberryPi-RC1-202403.raw.bfb -r rshim0 *
+*./bfb-install -b ./SLES15-SP6-Minimal-Image.aarch64-RaspberryPi-RC1-202403.raw.bfb -r rshim0*

 From the 2nd terminal start minicom.
 Wait until sh-4.4# shell appear and enter the following command:
-* sh-4.4# dd bs=4M if=/OS.raw of=/dev/nvme0n1 iflag=fullblock oflag=sync *
+*sh-4.4# dd bs=4M if=/OS.raw of=/dev/nvme0n1 iflag=fullblock oflag=sync*

 Once the DPU rebooted, on boot press ‘e’ and replaced console=ttyS0 to console=hvc0 in the grub.